inductiva/inductiva/docs-sources/amr-wind/run-flow-cylinder-case.md

 ```

-> **Note**: `spot` machines are available at substantial discounts, but your simulation job may be preempted if
+> **Note**: Setting `spot=True` enables the use of spot machines, which are available at substantial discounts.
-> the Cloud provider reclaims the spot machine.
+> However, your simulation may be interrupted if the cloud provider reclaims the machine.

-In this example, we're using a cloud machine (`c2d-highcpu-16`) equipped with 16 virtual CPUs.
+In this example, we're using a cloud machine (`c2d-highcpu-16`) equipped with 16 virtual CPUs, comparable
+in performance to a typical laptop.

 When the simulation is complete, we terminate the machine, download the results and print a summary of the simulation as shown below.